manikanth02/namaste-javascript-notes/notes/season-1/lecture-11.md

         * To avoid this, we can use **let** instead of **var** as let has Block scope.
 For each iteration, the i is a new variable altogether(new copy of i).
 Everytime setTimeout is run, the inside function forms closure with new variable i

     * But what if interviewer ask us to implement using **var**?

+Here in setTimeout function,each function get reference of i = 1,2,3,4,5 and so on

         ```js
         function x() {